Strict Content Security Policies Cause Malfunctioning

 Summary

-Serving the evaluation version of yFiles for HTML JavaScript files with a too strict content security policy setting can cause hard evaluation time expiry checks to trigger. "yFiles for HTML hard evaluation time expired" will be reported and yFiles functionality will cease to work.
+Using a strict content security policy setting when serving the evaluation version of yFiles for HTML JavaScript files can trigger premature evaluation time expiry checks.
+The error message "yFiles for HTML hard evaluation time expired" will appear, and yFiles functionality will stop working.

 For a better user experience, please go to the integrated documentation viewer to read this article.